My dear Friend,

 The answers were flowing freely when my computer hiccuped and my writing was lost.
 A search for my draft yielded only one from April, a mere three weeks before we were released and moved to a new state.
-It was full of words that stayed locked in my mind and heart and are now resting in the New Normal.
 I love you, so I’ll let you eavesdrop.

 April 4, 2015

 I’m sitting in a darkened hospital room in the middle of the day.
 For days I have pondered and held things in my heart that are precious treasures– wanting to share them but not quite able.
 I know that if I don’t open the treasure chest of my heart they will be buried and only benefit me, so I am opening my chest to show you how Christ is working in my heart.

 I am sorely disappointed today.
 Despite fervent prayers for his recovery, William’s counts dropped and we will be in the hospital much longer than originally anticipated.
 I hoped we would be done by now.
 I thought that by today I would be at home, celebrating with my family and resting.
 Complications now indicate another week in the hospital.
 Exhaustion, excruciating pain and disappointment feel like a dagger’s acute pain on top of scar tissue that knows this too well.
 I’m tired of making a home in the Valley of the Shadow of Death.
 I’m tired or watching a newsfeed of friends crying over the televised death of a fictional doctor when people are crying over the deaths of their children on the hall.
 The stark contrast makes me struggle to keep my heart soft.
 Suffering can make hearts hard, and I am tempted to do so out of self protection.
 I am now looking back and praying that I suffered well and glorified the Lord.